Editor's note: This story was originally published Dec. 4, 2017. We're bringing it back today in observation of Gingerbread House Day!

 SEATTLE (CIRCA) — The holidays call for hot cocoa, candy canes, snow, gingerbread ... the list goes on.
 One of the most fantastical creations you will find each year during the holiday season in Seattle is the Gingerbread Village.

 For 25 years, the Sheraton Grand Seattle's chefs and Seattle's top architectural companies have come together to create extraordinary gingerbread houses, all out of love.
 Everyone involved has volunteered countless hours in making the village a success.

 While it's free to view the gingerbread houses, everyone is encouraged to donate to the Juvenile Diabetes Research Foundation.
 Last year alone, the Gingerbread Village raised over $100,000 for JDRF.

 Over a quarter-century, there have been numerous themes, such as Star Wars, Harry Potter, castles and nursery rhymes.
 This year's theme is 25 Years of Cheer: A Celebration of Seattle.

 "This year it's great because we have Seattle's past and future — 100 years in the past and 100 years in the future," Sheraton Grand Seattle executive chef John Armstrong explained.

 Visitors have the chance to glimpse into Seattle's past and the opportunity to see a bit of the city's future.

 All of the creations were made completely from candy and gum.
-Armstrong said that an estimated 58,300 pieces of gum were used throughout all of the houses and it took about 8,000 hours to complete the gingerbread houses.
+Armstrong says an estimated 58,300 pieces of gum were used and it took about 8,000 hours to complete the gingerbread houses.